patrickpfontaine/tasktracker/ProjectPlan.md

 Javascript Frontend to Java Backend connected to SQL.

-Javascript Frontend - Paul
+Javascript Frontend - Patrick will use Figma
-Java Interface to SQL - Shahir

 Java Backend: 3 parts
+- Java Interface to SQL - Shahir
 - Ticket Purchase
-- Movie Searching and Reviews
+- Movie Searching and Reviews - Justin
 - Login and Crediential Storage
 - Admin Powers for Movie Catalog